downmute/airchitect/README.md

 If you have already trained a model before, clicking 'Load Model' will load the latest model you have trained The inference now uses the latest, loaded model

+Inspired by and used parts of the code of micrograd: https://github.com/karpathy/micrograd